Quantcast

 If you have an abundance of tomatoes, try our best tomato recipes.

-FRUIT: To Keep in the Refrigerator
+Fruit to Keep in the Refrigerator

 Let’s make this simple.
 Most fruit goes in the fridge.
 Sure, it can last on the counter for a few days, but it will last in the fridge for weeks without losing its texture and taste.
+Also, you can keep fruit unwrapped so it can breathe, with the exception of berries.

 1. Apples